 5) How soon can I launch a grocery delivery app with Miracuves?

-With our clone-based approach, you can go live in 30–45 days.
+With Miracuves’ clone-based approach, you can go live in just 3โ6 days with guaranteed delivery, ensuring a quick and smooth launch.

 6) What features are must-haves for my app?